haelmj/BlackFriday-Webscrape/README.md

 1. Clone this project to your local system:
 `git clone https://github.com/haelmj/BlackFriday-Webscrape.git`

-2. Setup Chrome driver:
+2. Setup Chrome Driver:

-    - Copy the chromedriver from the assets folder
+    - Include the ChromeDriver location in your PATH environment variable

 3. Setup a virtual environment: